Chikayo-k/rate-your-stay/README.md

 ### Sprints

-I had 4 sprints which included all the work listed in the Epics and user Story section
+I had 4 sprints which included all the work listed in the Epics and user Story section.

 Sprint #1: Sprint 1
 Sprint #2: Sprint 2